Travis High School of Choice

 In 1983, Mrs. Moore relocated with her family to Columbus, Georgia.
 She taught second grade at St. Anne School utilizing individualized student instruction with content centers in all subject areas.
 Students were actively involved in community and service projects through Mrs. Moore’s class.
 From 1988 to 1993 Mrs. Moore was the grade seven remedial at-risk reading and Quest teacher at Arnold Junior High School.
 She designed and implemented a specialized reading program for at-risk students scoring below the second percentile on the IOWA Test of basic skills, in addition to teaching social studies where students were actively involved in the creation of instructional units and advisory projects.
 In her spare time, Mrs. Moore was the Arnold Junior High Boys Soccer Coach as well as the Partners in Business and Education Coordinator for Arnold and the Hilton Hotel.

-In 1994 Mrs. Moore began teaching in PISD at Crockett Middle School in Texas History and was the Junior Varsity Boys Soccer Coach at PHS.
+In 1994, Mrs. Moore began teaching in PISD at Crockett Middle School in Texas History and was the Junior Varsity Boys Soccer Coach at PHS.
 In 1996 she became the Director of the Paris Alternative Learning Center and received her mid-management certificate from Texas A&M – Commerce.
-She is now the Administrator of the Paris Alternative School for Success, which houses both the Accelerated Education Program and the Disciplinary Alternative Education Program.
+She is the Principal of the Paris Alternative School for Success, a Disciplinary Alternative Education Program for PISD students.
 Mrs. Moore’s philosophy of education centers on her commitment to provide an opportunity for all students to achieve success in school.
 Through specialized programs she has designed, students are afforded an opportunity to not only grow in knowledge but become productive, law-abiding teenagers in their school and community.

 Lunch Money Now is a program that will permit parents to access their student’s cafeteria account via the Internet.
 This access will provide the parent with the ability to do several things including checking the student’s balance, viewing the students purchase history, and making deposits to the child’s lunch money account using a credit card.
 Parents are also able to subscribe for email warnings when their child's account dips below a specified threshold reminding the parent that their child's balance needs attention.